Chaco Canyon Consulting

 Wherever you go in US forests, you can see signs indicating the local fire status.
 Fire status determines the mode of operations for local forest management staff.

-Most organizations think of firefight mode as an informal concept, but you can make it formal.
+Most organizations think of firefighting mode as an informal concept, but you can make it formal.
 Defining a series of fire status levels for your organization removes ambiguity, and facilitates management actions in times of difficulty.

 Track fire metrics